tomiok/fuego-cache/README.md

-# fuego-cache
+# fuego cache
 Fuego cache is a concurrent hashed key-value pair written 100% in Golang.
-Could run in 2 modes either as TPC process or with an HTTP server.
+Could run in 3 modes:
+ - TPC process
+ - HTTP server
+ - CLI

+Just need to deploy the fuego instance locally or in a cloud provider and connect with a tcp client or as a web server.
+Need different "modes" if you need a TCP plain connection or a web server, add the environment variable MODE=tcp or MODE=http as you wish, otherwise the std client will show up.

 ### Operations in HTTP mode